DarthKoder/star-wars-blog/README.md

 ### Media

- * [Pexels](https://www.pexels.com/) free stock photos & videos, royalty free images & videos.
+All Media used in the site and README is original.

 ---

 ## Acknowledgements
- * My mentor Mitko for helping me with ideas for the game and ways to build it.
+ * My mentor Mitko for helping me with ideas to improve the design and ways to build it.
- * W3schools for the information online needed to help me build this game.
+ * W3schools for the information online when needed.
+ * Python Tutor to help me write and understand python and debug any issues.
  * Slack community for encouragement and information.
  * My motivation for this project was my love for Star Wars and wanted to build something for the community.